 - Reducing the risk of certain cancers

-Lactoferrin is naturally a part of a healthy immune system, and lactoferrin deficiency is a risk factor for increased infections.
-Lactoferrin's immune-boosting effects include these:
+Lactoferrin is naturally a part of a healthy immune system, and lactoferrin deficiency may be a risk factor for increased infections.
+Lactoferrin's potential immune-supporting effects include these:

 - Reduction in incidence of the common cold and other respiratory tract infections